-Facility Maintenance and Rehabilitation - Supports facility examinations to ensure structural integrity relating to safe and reliable operation of the structures.
+Facility Maintenance and Rehabilitation - Facility examinations to ensure structural integrity relating to safe and reliable infrastructure.
 The funding varies depending on the type of required annual inspections at the dam.

 Norman Project

 LOCATION: This project is located in Cleveland and Oklahoma Counties in central Oklahoma.
 Project geographically located in Arkansas Rio Grande - Texas Gulf Region; managed by Missouri Basin Region.